spectrocloud/librarium/docs/api-content/api-docs/1-introduction.md

 | /v1/clusterprofiles/:uid/validate/packs                                                 | 50                     | 5              | 250                |
 | /v1/spectroclusters/:uid/profiles                                                       | 50                     | 5              | 250                |

-## Local Management API
+## Edge Management API

 An Edge host has its own set of API endpoints.
 These API endpoints are available on each Edge host instead of on a Palette instance.
-You can use Local Management API endpoints to programmatically perform tasks such as retrieve information about Edge clusters, retrieve the list of available images on your Edge host, and create local clusters using embedded cluster definitions.
+You can use Edge Management API endpoints to programmatically perform tasks such as retrieve information about Edge clusters, retrieve the list of available images on your Edge host, and create local clusters using embedded cluster definitions.

-You can find the Open API Swagger specification for the Local Management API at the following location: https://raw.githubusercontent.com/spectrocloud/librarium/version-4-3/docs/api-content/api-docs/edge-v1/emc-api.json
+You can find the Open API Swagger specification for the Edge Management API at the following location: https://raw.githubusercontent.com/spectrocloud/librarium/version-4-3/docs/api-content/api-docs/edge-v1/emc-api.json

 :::preview